While best-of-class academics may have drawn you to Tech, your education here extends well beyond the classroom.

 The LGBTQIA Resource Center supports all community members and promotes an affirming and inclusive campus environment.
 Through training, education, and advocacy, the Center is dedicated to improving the quality of life for lesbian, gay, bisexual, transgender, questioning, intersex, and asexual communities and their allies.

 Georgia Tech is comprised of a diverse student population and is the top producer of undergraduate African American, Hispanic, Asian, and women engineering students.
 The Office of Student Diversity Programs provides educational and co-curricular opportunities that enhance interaction and learning across diverse groups.

-With more than 400 chartered student organizations on campus and new ones chartering every year, Tech students can always find a way to meet other students and pursue a shared passion.
-The Office of Leadership & Civic Engagement applies a student-centered approach to helping students develop their identities, build relationships, and promote social change.
+With more than 400 registered student organizations on campus and new ones chartering every year, Tech students can always find a way to meet other students and pursue a shared passion.
+The Office of Student Engagement applies a student-centered approach to helping students develop their identities, build relationships, and promote social change.